 The Return of Elective Surgery

-The Covid-19 crisis is not behind us, but it seems the first (and hopefully only) wave of infections is waning in certain areas of the U.S. and in some parts of the world.
+The COVID-19 crisis is not behind us, but it seems the first (and hopefully only) wave of infections is waning in certain areas of the U.S. and in some parts of the world.

-At the beginning of the outbreak, there were fears that a lack of PPE, ventilators and ICU beds would overwhelm doctors and hospitals and elective surgery was pushed down the list of priorities.
+At the beginning of the outbreak, there were fears that a lack of PPE, ventilators, and ICU beds would overwhelm doctors and hospitals, and elective surgery was pushed down the list of priorities.

-While this scenario, in which operating rooms were converted into makeshift ICU rooms for COVID-19 patients, was necessary in coronavirus hotspots, it wasn’t the case everywhere and as Forbes observes, “Other [hospitals], in cities and smaller towns less dramatically hit with this pandemic, were left with quiet operating rooms as well as quiet ICU’s.”
+While this scenario, in which operating rooms were converted into makeshift ICU rooms for COVID-19 patients, was necessary in coronavirus hotspots, it wasn’t the case everywhere, and as Forbes observes, “Other [hospitals], in cities and smaller towns less dramatically hit with this pandemic, were left with quiet operating rooms as well as quiet ICU’s.”

-The Roadmap to returning to regular elective surgery
+The Roadmap to Returning to Regular Elective Surgery

 But flattening the curve on new cases is not enough.
-In addition, facilities must ensure they have the appropriate number of ICU and non-ICU beds, PPE, ventilators and trained staff to treat all non-elective surgery patients without resorting to what it terms, a crisis standard of care.”
+In addition, facilities must ensure they have the appropriate number of ICU and non-ICU beds, PPE, ventilators, and trained staff to treat all non-elective surgery patients without resorting to what it terms a crisis standard of care.”

-As of May 13, approximately 26 states had resumed some elective surgeries, with a handful more planning to do so in the coming weeks.
+As of May 13, 2020, approximately 26 states had resumed some elective surgeries, with a handful more planning to do so in the coming weeks.
 It still cannot be predicted when surgery will be restarted nationwide.

-In countries that have flattened the Covid-19 curve, elective surgery is gradually resuming as governments ease lockdowns.
+In countries that have flattened the COVID-19 curve, elective surgery is gradually resuming as governments ease lockdowns.
 Among the countries seeing a return to the OR are those that took strict measures early on and flattened the curve quickly compared to other parts of the world.

 Australia

-The desire to return to operating is not only for health benefits, but also motivated by financial losses – a factor also, no doubt, relevant to the U.S. According to this article, US hospitals are losing around $50 billion a month due to Covid-19.
-So too in Australia, dozens of private hospitals across the country warned they would be forced to close due to losses accrued from the ban on elective surgeries.
+The desire to return to operating is not only for health benefits but also motivated by financial losses — a factor also, no doubt, relevant to the U.S. According to this article, U.S. hospitals are losing around $50 billion a month due to COVID-19.
+So, too, in Australia, dozens of private hospitals across the country warned they would be forced to close due to losses accrued from the ban on elective surgeries.

 New Zealand

-With a strict lockdown from the get-go, New Zealand was lightly hit by Covid-19.
+With a strict lockdown from the get-go, New Zealand was lightly hit by COVID-19.
 As the country moves to reduce some of its measures, the New Zealand Herald reported that some of the 30,000 postponed elective surgery procedures have restarted.

 The New Zealand Herald also reported that medical experts say now is the time to “get on with it” and clear the backlog of tens of thousands of surgeries put off under lockdown.